keep GDM on OpenIndiana for SunRay Serversoftware

 I suggest your create your own SFE-like repo with packages SunRays need.
 Such a repo can be then linked from our documentation.

-Updated by Hubert Garavel 29 days ago
+Updated by Hubert Garavel about 3 years ago

 SunRays were cool, but they have been primarily killed by Oracle, not by OpenIndiana.